Marmiya/Marmiya.github.io-/_posts/2021-7-30-The 3D Model Acquisition Pipeline.md

 # The 3D Model Acquisition Pipeline

-## Attention: This is a 2002 Eurographics paper, something in it may be out-of-date.
+## Attention: This is a 2002 Eurographics paper, the content may be out of date.

 ## Basic